DevOpsTool/EcolibriumDevOpsTest/README.md

 ``ssh -i ~/.ssh/id_rsa ubuntu@THE_PUBLIC_IP_DISPLAYED_IN_THE_CONSOLE``
 # Running the check The Webserver is up or not

-Run the tests from within the web-server directory
+Run the tests from within the EcolibriumDevOpsTest directory

 ``./checker.sh devopstest.webnaveen.com``